 Proposed subsections 19(1) and (2) are intended to be used only in the most serious cases, where the need to protect an appointee outweighs the possibility that fear of prosecution might deter genuine complainants.
-In order to safeguard against abuse, proposed subsection 19(3) will require that proceedings be commenced only after the Commissioner consults with the Ombudsman who, like the AFP, has a substantial interest in the administration of the Complaints Act and in the public perception of its administration.
+In order to safeguard against abuse, proposed subsection 19(3) introduces a requirement for the Ombudsman to consent before a charge of making a false complaint or providing false information in relation to complaints may be brought by anyone.